-Finally, the Company would like to express our sincere thanks to our shareholders, customers, business partners as well as directors, executives and all employees for their support through the year.
-We affirm that we will conduct the business prudently, transparently, with good corporate governance.
-As well as, supporting Thailand's economic and social development for sustainable growth and provide good return to all shareholders.
+Finally, all board members and executive officers would like to express our thanks to our shareholders, customers and business partners for their supports and valuable advices.
+We affirm that we will conduct the business prudently, transparently with good corporate governance.
+We shall provide continuous support to Thailand economic, technology and social development for sustainable growth to achieve the good return to our customers and shareholders